 19. July 2019, 11:03 Uhr

 It has been being a veritable rollercoaster ride so far: the state and prospects of the US-China trade talks.
-Frosty periods and even break-downs were followed by mutually ostentatious good-will, only to collapse again.
+Frosty periods and even break-downs have been followed by mutually ostentatious good-will, only to collapse again.
 These days are no different: After a restart of the talks at the G20 summit in Japan in June, Donald Trump has unnerved markets and businesses again by stating that he was in no hurry to cut a deal.
 So how likely is an agreement between the two economic superpowers, and when, if at all, might it happen?

 According to our game-theoretical analysis, alas, the likelihood is rather slim, and the date of a possible agreement in the distant future anyway, for three reasons: